CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>Security</summary>

 Field to select the security type of this Wi-Fi network.
-Possible values:
+Possible options:

 1.	**Open** – Default
 2. WPA2-Personal